 Our aim is to equate beauty with its true heart of happiness, fun and a sense of fulfilment.
 Given my nature and bent for following my own rules – even the more bizarre ones – there is also a sense of healthy irreverence to Beauty Beats.
 We’re here to say that despite the flaws – that frizzy halo your hair becomes in the summer despite all interventions, and the pimple that always emerges on date night – everyone is beautiful.
 Always.

 Now, let’s get you on your way.
-Please visit the FAQs section to understand the site better, and to begin navigating it.
-And keep in touch as you begin your journey to Tune In Pretty.
+Please visit the FAQs section to understand the site, Jhelum Loves and me better.
+Keep in touch as you begin your journey to Tune In Pretty.
+You can always write to me at [email protected] with your feedback, suggestion, queries or just to say hello.

 Thank you for visiting!
 Be well, have fun, stay a while and come back soon.